I got this interesting question on my blog post ‘Setting up an Epson receipt printer’:

 If you search for how to redirect data to a TCP socket, a common suggestion is:

-This is a bash built-in, so unless your use case involves printing from bash, read on.
+This uses a bash built-in, so unless your use case involves printing from bash, read on.

 CUPS